Mokhles-Abdelmonem/myproject/README.md

 - you should see python version, date and other informations

 ## Setup and run
-Verify Pip Was Installed :
+Verify pip Was Installed :
 Enter ...\>pip -V in the command prompt.
 If Pip was installed successfully, you should see pip virsion ,path to folder location and python version If your version of Python is missing Pip you should see :